Nmouss/ChessAI/README.md

 <img width="114" alt="Screenshot 2024-12-27 at 10 42 24 PM" src="https://github.com/user-attachments/assets/c7f1ede3-1f42-4a67-91a6-4f583945f09d" />

+* Capital letters are white pieces and lower case are black pieces

 ## Step 6)
 Move your piece in real life.
 Don't forget this step!!!